 Qualifying respondents will be entered into a random drawing to receive one of a hundred $20 Amazon.com gift cards.
 Winners will be contacted via email after each drawing during the 2013-14 school year in October, January, March, and/or May.
 Each respondent is entered once based on UIN# and stays in the pool until selected or until the survey ends on May 14, 2014.

 Questions?
 Contact Professor Karen Su, Asian American Studies Program, at 312-996-8530 or email@example.com.

 AARCC Director Transition Announcement from Karen Su

 I am writing to inform you about an important director transition at the Asian American Resource and Cultural Center.
 I recently accepted a clinical faculty position in UIC’s Asian American Studies Program, where my new role will be to serve as the Principal Investigator and Project Director of the

 UIC Asian American and Native American Pacific Islander Serving Institutions(AANAPISI) Initiative.
 I am very pleased to announce that Liz Thomson, former Assistant Director at the Gender and Sexuality Center, has been appointed interim director of AARCC and will provide key transitional

 leadership for the center.
 (READ MORE)

 I Define Myself: Undocumented and Unafraid Portrait Project

-The panels of the collaborative exhibit presented by the Centers for Cultural Understanding and Social Change are currently the Behavorial Sciences Building (BSB) south entrance.
-Now being hosted by the Gender and Sexuality Center, look for upcoming programs GSC will offer in April conjunction with the exhibit at www.gsc.uic.edu.
+The panels of the collaborative exhibit presented by the Centers for Cultural Understanding and Social Change are currently located at the Behavorial Sciences Building (BSB) south entrance, now being hosted by the Gender and Sexuality Center.

 Learn how you can benefit from AANAPISI at UIC